mariahenkel/dothraki_gf/documentation/paper_text_01.md

 instead of duplicating these forms in the table.

 In English or German, predicative use of an adjective employs a copula ("to be" or "sein"), which is inflected for tense, whereas the adjective is invariant.
 The same happens in sentences like "the man is a warrior", where the copula "to be" connects the two noun phrases.
 Dothraki, however, is an entirely copulaless language.
 When an adjective is used predicatively, the adjective itself is essentially turned into a verb and inflected for tense and polarity ("the strong warrior" -- "lajak haj"; "The warrior is strong" -- "lajak haja"; "the warrior will be strong" -- "lajak vahaja"; "the warrior was not strong" -- "lajak vos ahajo").
-Similarly, in a sentence like "the man is a warrior", the 'NP' itself inflects for tense (with the ablative and allative form indicating past and future tense, respectively): "The woman is a warrior" -- "Chiori lajak"; "The woman was a warrior" -- "Chiori lajakoon"; "The woman will be a warrior" -- "Chiori lajakaan".
+Similarly, in a sentence like "the man is a warrior", the `NP` itself inflects for tense (with the ablative and allative form indicating past and future tense, respectively): "The woman is a warrior" -- "Chiori lajak"; "The woman was a warrior" -- "Chiori lajakoon"; "The woman will be a warrior" -- "Chiori lajakaan".

-As a result the category 'Comp' (i.e. "strong" in "the warrior is strong" and "a warrior" in "the woman is a warrior") essentially behaves like an intransitive verb in Dothraki.
-'A' and 'AP' have to contain all conjugated forms of the verb as it might be used in a predicative context.<sup>3</sup>
+As a result the category `Comp` (i.e. "strong" in "the warrior is strong" and "a warrior" in "the woman is a warrior") essentially behaves like an intransitive verb in Dothraki. `A` and `AP` have to contain all conjugated forms of the verb as it might be used in a predicative context.<sup>3</sup>

-<sup>3</sup>Indeed our lincats for 'A', 'AP' and 'Comp', while very much unlike the lincats in the English and German resource grammars, are quite similar to the lincats in the resource grammar for Japanese, another language that does not use a copula for predicative use of adjectives.
-Here, like in our implementation, 'Comp' and 'AP' look essentially like verb phrases:
+<sup>3</sup>Indeed our lincats for `A`, `AP` and `Comp`, while very much unlike the lincats in the English and German resource grammars, are quite similar to the lincats in the resource grammar for Japanese, another language, in which the adjective itself is inflected for tense and polarity in predicative use via a complex set of suffixes.
+As in our resource grammar, this leads to `AP` and `Comp` being structurally very similar to `VP`:

     VP = {
 		verb : Speaker => Animateness => Style => TTense => Polarity => Str ;